Sandra Hochman: Life

 After she graduated from the Cherry Lawn boarding school, she went on to graduate from Bennington College.
 She also has a master's degree in comparative literature from Columbia University.
 When she was living in Paris she studied at the Sorbonne.
 She was poet-in-residence at Fordham University, and City College of New York.

 Sandra is also a journalist as well as a poet.
 She was one of the first women to write a humor column for Harpers Bazaar Magazine.
 She also wrote her own semi-annual column alternating with Gloria Steinem.

-Her poems appeared in a two page spread in The New Yorker.
+Her poems appeared in a two-page spread in The New Yorker.
 She was one of the youngest poets to have her collected poems (Earthworks) published by the Viking Press.
 Ms. Huffington showed her film in 2017.
 She had also had musicals produced on and off Broadway.
-Her one woman play based on her memoir My father, My friend was going to be directed by Julie Arnell in June 2018.
+Her one-woman play based on her memoir My father, My friend was going to be directed by Julie Arnell in June 2018.
 She created her own foundation, "You're an Artist Too" at the Metropolitan Museum of Art to teach poetry to children ages 7–12.
 She ran this program for 15 years.
 She has lived in Paris and Hong Kong and now lives in Manhattan.

+Hochman and her all-woman crew were given $15,000 by independent filmmakers to direct "Year of the Woman", a documentary that depicts feminist activism during the 1972 Democratic Convention.